microsoft/aitour-azure-openai-assistants/session-delivery-resources/demo-1/README.md

 # Explore Contoso Retail Data

 There are two demos for demo 1 in this session.
-The preferred demo is the first, but you own the session, so choose the demo that best your style.
+The preferred demo is the first, but you own the session, so choose the demo that best suits your style.

 1. [Contoso Sales Assistant built with Chainlit and the Azure OpenAI Assistants API](#contoso-sales-assistant-built-with-chainlit-and-the-azure-openai-assistants-api) (Preferred demo).
 2. [Contoso Sales Assistant built with Azure AI Studio Assistants API (Preview) Playground](#contoso-sales-assistant-built-with-azure-ai-studio-assistants-api-preview-playground) (Backup demo).